nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * Words in *italics* format are related to buttons that can be found on the screen

-* Items surrounded by square brackets "[]" are mandatory fields, while the items in curly brackets "{}" are optional
+* Items surrounded by [square brackets] are mandatory fields, while the items in {curly brackets} are optional

 * Words in "double quotation marks" are the names of items